Outis09/8-Week-SQL-Challenge/Case Study #2- Pizza Runner/Solutions/Ingredients Optimization.md

 | ------ | ----- |
 | Bacon  | 4     |

-* The most commonly added extra is Bacon and it was added as an extra to 4 different orders
+* The most commonly added extras is Bacon and it was added as an extra to 4 different orders

 ----------------------------------